The Happenings: Magical mischief on UKTV

 With there being no big reveal by the end of the episode the viewers are left just as amazed as the people of Stamford, on whom the tricks are actually played.
 Wildly imaginative, totally bewildering and exceptionally funny, The Happenings is a must see.

 The Happenings will air on UKTV’s leading entertainment channel Watch in December 2013.
-For more information, visit here.
+For further information visit here.